TITLE 62: MINING

 "Department" means Illinois Department of Natural Resources.

-"Detonating Cord" means a flexible cord containing a center core of high explosive and used to initiate other explosives.
+"Detonating Cord" means a flexible cord containing a center core of high explosive.

 "Detonation" means an explosive reaction that moves through an explosive material at a velocity greater than the speed of sound in the material.

-"Detonator" means any device containing any initiating or primary explosive that is used for initiating detonation.
+"Detonator" means any device that contains any initiating or primary explosive that is used for initiating detonation and is classified as a Division 1.1 or 1.4 material under 49 CFR 173.50 (March 30, 2017).
 A detonator may not contain more than 10 grams of total explosives by weight, excluding ignition or delay charges.

-"Director" means Director of the Department of Natural Resources.
+"Director" means Director of the Department of Natural Resources or his or her designee.

 "Donor" means an exploding charge producing an impulse that impinges upon an explosive "acceptor" charge.